 Because of these serious potential consequences, if you or a loved one are facing a criminal conviction, it’s important that you or your loved one’s rights are protected.
-Our immigration lawyers near Syracuse, NY can help.
+An experienced immigration lawyer can help.

 How Decisions Are Made for Immigration Consequences of Criminal Convictions

 Some people do not have a right to a hearing before an immigration judge and can be ordered for removal from the country by immigration enforcement officers.
 However, most immigrants have the right to a legal hearing before an immigration judge.
 The right to a hearing before an immigration judge is determined by the category of crime that an immigrant is convicted of.

 These crime categories each have their own related immigration consequences.
 These crime categories include:

 - Crimes Against Children

 In situations where an immigrant’s case can be decided by an immigration judge, the immigration judge can rule to protect the person accused of a crime from being removed from the country.